Pinterest

 Reality: Engagement, Pin Design, and Board Strategy Matter Just as Much

-- Avoid clickbait tactics.
-Pinterest’s algorithm penalizes misleading or low-quality content.
-If your pin promises something that your link doesn’t deliver, it can actually hurt your rankings.
+Avoid clickbait tactics, too.
+Pinterest’s algorithm actually penalizes misleading or low-quality content.
+If your pin promises something that your link doesn’t deliver, it can hurt your rankings.

 That’s why we spent Quarter 1 working with a graphic designer (shoutout to Ellie at Ellie Brown Branding!) to refresh our clients’ pin designs and ensure they’re optimized for engagement.
 Strong visuals, strategic board placement, and compelling content are just as critical to Pinterest SEO success as keywords.